 In the past decades, the number of students in the EHEA has increased significantly, while the amount of public funding for higher education has not.
 As a matter of fact, in the last years public funding has been cut in nearly half of European countries, resulting in a gap in financial resources.
-This makes qué 2018 showed its commitment education institutions to fulfil their in the HE sector (in connection to national economic policies) since 2018?
+This makes education a more elitist project rather than an accessible public good.
+Apart from that, we have seen developments that have dramatically influenced the level of required financial support, such as the internationalisation of higher education and research, the desire for quality and new teaching methods, and the increasing different economic interests in higher education.
+Not addressing these developments can have tremendously negative longterm effects.
+Therefore, governments must prioritise higher education and increase public investment in it to ensure accessible and high-quality higher education.

 Figure 10.5.

-Have your NUS

-observed increase

-or decreae of

-commodification

-policies in the HE

-sector (in connection

-to national economic

-policies) since 2018?
+Have your NUS observed increase or decreae of commodification policies in the HE sector (in connection to national economic policies) since 2018?